faustoct1/react-native-proxy/README.md

 # react-native-proxy
-It's a Proxy component to react-native to improve apps performance around react component.
+React Native performance improver made easy :)

 ### What's it?
-It's a react-native component that implement a proxy around view components.
+It's a Proxy component to react-native that's improve apps performance.

 ### When to use?
 Use it to improve app or components performance.

 ### How works?
 It creates a proxy around the view component.
-The component starts loading lazily, not eager, when app starts or component loads.
-You can combine with other libs or components like react-navigation, react-native components, etc.
+The component starts loading lazily, instead eager, when app starts or component loads.
+Combine with libs and components like react-navigation, react-native components, etc.

 ### How to use?
 TODO